TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Introduction

 To address these limitations, we propose TraceCoder, a traceable automatic ICD coding model via multi-source knowledge integration and attribution.
 Specifically, instead of simply selecting synonyms as the knowledge to be integrated, a dynamic multi-source knowledge matching module is put forward, which can personalize and incorporate the most relevant knowledge from multi-source knowledge to ensure grounding predictions in external evidence.
 Additionally, a hybrid attention mechanism is introduced to enhance interactions among label, context and knowledge, which can bridge semantic gaps, mitigate the long-tail problem, and make predictions explainable and traceable through highlighting the clinical text and attributing the external knowledge that influenced the assignment of ICD codes.

-We evaluate TraceCoder on the MIMIC-III~\cite{johnson2016mimic} and MIMIC-IV~\cite{johnson2023mimic} datasets for both ICD-9 and ICD-10 coding, where it achieves state-of-the-art performance.
-Detailed ablation studies confirm the importance of each component, demonstrating that TraceCoder effectively captures nuanced label dependencies and context-label interactions, even in incomplete or ambiguous scenarios.
+We evaluate TraceCoder on MIMIC-III and MIMIC-IV datasets for ICD-9 and ICD-10 coding, achieving state-of-the-art performance.
+Ablation studies confirm the effectiveness of its components, demonstrating robust performance even in incomplete or ambiguous scenarios.

-Our contributions are as follows: \begin{enumerate} \item We propose TraceCoder, a novel automatic ICD coding model that integrates multi-source knowledge with a focus on traceability and explainability.
-Unlike traditional methods relying on static synonym knowledge, TraceCoder incorporates dynamic multi-view knowledge matching, enabling personalized selection of the most relevant external knowledge to ground predictions in reliable evidence. \item A dynamic multi-source knowledge matching module is introduced to dynamically align multi-source knowledge with the clinical context, ensuring predictions are grounded in external evidence and improving reliability and robustness beyond conventional synonym-based methods. \item We design a hybrid attention mechanism to model interactions among labels, clinical context, and external knowledge.
-This improves long-tail code recognition, bridges semantic gaps, and enhances explainability by highlighting key clinical text and attributing external knowledge that influenced predictions. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We propose TraceCoder, a novel framework that integrates dynamic multi-source knowledge for accurate and traceable ICD coding. \item A dynamic knowledge matching module aligns external knowledge with clinical context, improving reliability and robustness beyond static synonym-based methods. \item A hybrid attention mechanism bridges semantic gaps, mitigates the long-tail problem, and enhances explainability by attributing predictions to key clinical text and external evidence. \end{enumerate}